quote

 While I'm on the subject of flying, I wanted to mention the experience I had at 35,000 feet above the earth last night.
 Our plane had taken off from Greensboro, headed toward Atlanta.
 The sun had set by the time we had reached altitude but the western horizon was still aglow.
 The skies were clear except for a slight haze barely detectable off in the distance.
 It was a wondrous sight.
 One you can only find when you're soaring high above the earth.

-A poem came to mind that I had seen displayed many years ago at the air force museum in Dayton, Ohio.
+A poem came to mind that I had seen displayed many years ago at the Air Force Museum near Dayton, Ohio.
 It is entitled, "High Flight," and was made famous by President Reagan in a speech to a grieving nation after the Challenger disaster in 1986.

 Oh!
 I have slipped the surly bonds of earth